 Our Scientific Penguin Counting Friends – OCEANITES

 Oceanites is a non-profit, science and educational foundation which fosters the conservation of the world’s oceans, islands, and their wildlife.
 They do so by measuring penguin populations in Antartica and Sub-Antarctic regions.
-Each year scientists and representatives join us in the Southern Ocean, supported by our guests, to further this oceanographic research.
+Each year scientists and representatives join us in the Southern Ocean, supported by our guests, to further this oceanographic research by counting penguins.